 That gap is widening.
 Read the full digest below for specific signals, confidence levels, and sourcing.

-Housing starts are down 4.6% MoM, and existing-home sales are forecast to rise only ~1.7% in 2026, constrained by mortgage lock-in with 30-year rates holding near 6% (5.99%-6.22%).
-Despite this, furniture demand is holding in categories aligned with “stay-put” behavior.
-Orders are increasingly incremental and room-specific, living room, motion, and bedroom, rather than full-home furnishing tied to relocation.
+Housing starts are down roughly 4.6% month-over-month, and existing-home sales are forecast to grow only modestly in 2026, constrained by mortgage lock-in as 30-year rates hold near 6%.
+Despite this, furniture demand is holding in categories aligned with "stay-put" behavior.
+Orders are increasingly room-specific (living room, motion, and bedroom) rather than full-home furnishing tied to relocation.

 Why it matters: